odie100/YPDS-BOT/README.md

 ### DOCUMENTATIONS
 https://discordpy.readthedocs.io/en/stable/api.html </br>
-READ THE COMMENTS IF YOU WANT TO KNOW HOW IT WORK
+READ COMMENTS IF YOU WANT TO KNOW HOW IT WORK